 Store any leftover spatchcock chicken and potatoes in an airtight container in the refrigerator for 5-6 days.

 Leftover chicken can be eaten cold, reheated in the microwave, or reheated in the oven or toaster oven.
 The potatoes and onions are best reheated in the oven or toaster oven to maintain (and even increase) their crispiness.

 😋 Similar Recipes

 Next time, try one of these delicious and easy sheet pan meals:

-- Sheet Pan Chicken Fajitas - Taco Tuesday dinner made easy.
+- Oven Chicken Fajitas - Taco Tuesday dinner made easy.

 - Caprese Chicken Sheet Pan Dinner - fresh, delicious, and easy to make.

 - Mediterranean Chicken Thighs Sheet Pan Dinner - enjoy all of the flavors of the Mediterranean in just one pan.

 - Easy Sheet Pan Dinners - a round up full of easy sheet pan meals your family will love.